jonasoesch/p9/paper.md

 The ordering of states is highly relevant to understanding a story and scrambling it will lead worse comprehensibility and recall of the information. [@Thorndyke-77:cognitivestructures] This observation should be discouraging for including explorative aspects in narrative visualization which by their nature introduce non-linearity.

 We think the problem lies with the definition of a state.
 Just as the story of a movie is not changed by showing more of the scenery in one shot, the story of a narrative visualization is not changed by letting the reader explore details of the current state.
 A similar view is held by Hullman et al. who define a state as an "informationally distinct visual representation" [@Hullman-13:deeperunderstanding]; a definition to which we will also adhere to in this work.
+We will call an "informationally distinct representation" a *chart* and use the term *visualization* to describe the whole sequence of *charts*.

 The observation about the importance of sequence also implies that there is some information inherent in the ordering of states that is not present in the states themselves.
 The *transition* between the two states, therefore, carries implicit information that is essential to the understanding of the story.
 This is also observed by Stolper et al.  [@Riche-18:datadrivenstorytelling, pp. 85] when they talk about "linking separate story elements [or states]".
 Transitions then are a basic element of narrative visualization and we will go on to present some of their properties in greater detail.